-All additional allowances for Estimated Deductions that are claimed on a DE 4 must be used to reduce the amount of salaries and wages subject to withholding by using steps 1 and 2 shown below.
-If an existing Form W-4 is used for California withholding purposes, all additional allowances for Estimated Deductions claimed must be treated as regular withholding allowances; unless the employee requests in writing that they be treated in accordance with the following:
+All additional allowances for ESTIMATED DEDUCTIONS that are claimed on an Employee's Withholding Allowance Certificate (DE 4) must be used to reduce the amount of salaries and wages subject to withholding by using steps 1 and 2 shown below.
+If the Employee's Withholding Allowance Certificate (Form W-4) is used for California withholding purposes, all additional allowances for ESTIMATED DEDUCTIONS claimed must be treated as regular withholding allowances; unless the employee requests in writing that they be treated in accordance with the following:

-- 1. Subtract the employee's estimated deduction allowance shown in the "Table 2 Estimated Deduction Table" from the gross wages subject to withholding; and - 2.
-Compute the tax to be withheld using:
+- 1. Subtract the employee's estimated deduction allowance shown in the TABLE 2 ESTIMATED DEDUCTION TABLE from the gross wages subject to withholding; and - 2.
+Compute the tax to be withheld using either: